 \subsection{Question Answering Task}

 We start by analyzing the results for the question answering task.
 We perform four main experiments, which are shown in Table~\ref{table:results}.
-The zero-shot approach (row 2) outperforms all other strategies by a substantial margin.
+The zero-shot approach (row 2) outperforms all other strategies in all languages, including achieving at least a competitive performance in two of the three languages (pt and de) when compared to datasets originally created in the target language.
 It also has the lowest training and inference costs since it does not require any translation.

-The questions and context paragraphs of SQuAD and FaQuAD were translated together to ensure that the answer is present in the context.
+The questions and context paragraphs of all QA datasets were translated together to ensure that the answer is present in the context.
 Thus, the performance of translation methods could, in part, be affected by the translation process since mapping the answer spans across languages is not trivial and introduces some errors.
 Considering computational and financial costs, it becomes even more evident that zero-shot is the best approach to this task.
-Translating using open-source models is cheaper than using a cloud service, but its development time is still much longer than the zero-shot approach.
+Translating using open-source models is cheaper, while using a cloud service generally provides better translation.
+But even so, both development times are still much longer than the zero-shot approach.